fortis-07/LEMP_STACK_IMPLEMENTATION_ON_EC2/lemp_stack.md

 - **index index.html index.htm index.php;**: This tells Nginx which file to serve as the default when a user visits the root of the website (e.g., `index.html`, `index.php`).

-### Location Blocks

 - **location / { ... }**: This block handles all requests to the root directory.
 The `try_files` directive checks if the requested file exists; if not, it tries the directory, and if neither exists, it returns a 404 error.

 - **location ~ \.php$ { ... }**: This block handles requests for PHP files.
 It includes the FastCGI configuration (`snippets/fastcgi-php.conf`) and sends the PHP requests to the **PHP-FPM** process running at the socket `php8.1-fpm.sock`.

 - **location ~ /\.ht { ... }**: This block denies access to any `.ht` files, typically used for Apache configurations, for security purposes.

-This configuration ensures that Nginx handles static files, PHP processing, and secures certain sensitive files.
+  *This configuration ensures that Nginx handles static files, PHP processing, and secures certain sensitive files.*

-**Activate the configuration by linking to the config file from Nginx sites-enabled directory:**
+- **Activate the configuration by linking to the config file from Nginx sites-enabled directory:**

 ```bash
 sudo ln -s /etc/nginx/sites-available/projectLEMP /etc/nginx/sites-enabled/